Schedule a Visit

 Fixed bridges are applied by either placing crowns on the abutment teeth or by bonding the artificial teeth directly to the abutment teeth.
 Removable bridges are attached to the teeth with metal clasps or by precision attachments.

 If you’re missing one or more teeth, you may be aware of their importance to your appearance and dental health.
-Your teeth work together for many daily functions from eating to speaking.
+Your teeth work together for many daily functions, from eating to speaking.
 With missing teeth, it’s difficult to do these things.
 Missing teeth can and should be replaced.
 Fixed bridges are a great way to restore your dental health and appearance.

+Oral functionality and appearance are important reasons for wearing a bridge.
+A bridge helps support your lips and cheeks.
+The loss of a back tooth may cause your mouth to sink and your face to look older.
 Dental health is the most important reason for a bridge.
 Teeth were designed to complement each other.
 Unusual stresses are placed on the gums and other oral tissues when teeth are missing, causing a number of potentially harmful disorders.

 Increased risk of gum disease has proven to be one of the worst side effects of missing teeth and can be minimized with a bridge.
+Missing teeth can cause speech disorders, as they are used to make many of the sounds we use to speak clearly.

 Fixed bridges are typically cemented to the natural teeth next to the space left by the missing tooth.
 A pontic (false tooth) replaces the lost tooth.
 Crowns, which are cemented onto the natural teeth, provide support for the bridge.